 10.1 The budget for Collective Worship is distinct from the budget for Religious Education.
 There is a wide selection of assembly books and artefacts which we regularly update and improve.
-We have a collection of CDs / sources of music which are used to provide suitable music as children enter and leave the hall as well as to accompany singing.
+We have a collection of CDs which are used to provide suitable music as children enter and leave the hall as well as to accompany singing.